Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Maret 2026 20.20.26 UTC
+- WIB: Jumat, 13 Maret 2026 21.55.36 UTC
-- WITA: Jumat, 13 Maret 2026 21.20.26 UTC
+- WITA: Jumat, 13 Maret 2026 22.55.36 UTC
-- WIT: Jumat, 13 Maret 2026 22.20.26 UTC
+- WIT: Jumat, 13 Maret 2026 23.55.36 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational